pavelfrolovvvvv1234-debug/host-land/frontend/blog/articles/abuse-resistant-dns-routing-guide.md

       answer: "BGP communities are tags applied to routes for traffic engineering and filtering.
 They enable providers to prefer certain paths, filter unwanted routes, and implement routing policies.
 Communities help optimize network performance and protect against route hijacking."
     - question: "How many nameservers should I use?"
       answer: "Use minimum 2 nameservers (required by registrars), but 4+ nameservers from multiple providers provide better redundancy.
 Enterprise setups use 8+ nameservers with Anycast for maximum resilience and performance."
-    - question: "What TTL values should I use for abuse-resistant DNS?"
+    - question: "What TTL values should I use for bulletproof DNS?"
       answer: "Use TTL values between 300-3600 seconds.
 Lower TTL (300-600s) allows faster DNS changes but increases query load.
 Higher TTL (1800-3600s) reduces queries but slows propagation.
 Balance based on change frequency and abuse risk."
   shortAnswer: >-
-    Abuse-resistant DNS combines offshore nameservers (NL, DE, RO) with abuse-resistant policies, DNSSEC for security, multi-provider redundancy, and Anycast distribution to protect domains from DNS attacks and abuse takedowns.
+    bulletproof DNS combines offshore nameservers (NL, DE, RO) with bulletproof policies, DNSSEC for security, multi-provider redundancy, and Anycast distribution to protect domains from DNS attacks and abuse takedowns.
 Key components: offshore nameservers ignore DNS-based complaints, DNSSEC prevents spoofing/hijacking, multi-provider redundancy prevents single